-Tuberculosis (TB) is still rampant in India; and TB of the genital tract used to be the commonest cause of tubal infertility in the past.
+Tuberculosis (TB) is still rampant in India, and TB of the genital tract used to be the commonest cause of tubal infertility in the past.
 Comparatively today, the occurrence of TB has been reduced, because of improved socioeconomic conditions.
 However, it is often misdiagnosed in infertile women, leading to a lot of heartbreak and distress.

 It is now understood that subclinical (latent) genital tuberculosis (TB) without clinical evidence of TB has a negative impact on fertility by affecting the endometrium.
-However, it is not known whether latent infection has detrimental effect on ovarian reserve.
+However, it is not known whether the latent infection has a detrimental effect on ovarian reserve.

 There are various factors that help the prognosis of TB, like:

-Tuberculosis has been found to be one of the factors leading to infertility – which may be in form of tubal/ovarian factor.
+Tuberculosis has been found to be one of the factors leading to infertility – which may be in the form of tubal/ovarian factors.
 But in order to diagnose and treat it at the right time and in the right manner, the question that arises is whether a diagnosis is actually needed or not.

-Sometimes false positive tests and obsolete tests may land into diverting the focus so not bearing results, besides wastage of time adding to financial and psychological burden on the society.
+Sometimes false positive tests and obsolete tests may land into diverting the focus so not bearing results, besides wastage of time adding to the financial and psychological burden on the society.
 Through this article, we have shared a few tips that our readers must know and will help couples in getting many answers, especially the affected couples.

 Let’s start with some basics:

 It does so only when it infects the genital tract.
 This is called genital TB.
 While the initial exposure to the tubercle bacillus is through the lungs ( because the bacillus is inhaled), most of us can fight off the infection, as a result of which it remains silent in the body, causing no harm.
-However, sometimes these latent bacilli can get reactivated, and then spread throughout the body through the blood stream.
+However, sometimes these latent bacilli can get reactivated, and then spread throughout the body through the bloodstream.
 They can then get deposited in any part of the body, causing a TB infection of that part.
 It is only when it lodges and infects the genital tract, that TB can cause infertility.
 When a man is infected by genital TB, it causes tuberculous epididymo-orchitis, blocking the passage, as a result of which the man becomes azoospermic (no sperm enter the semen tract because the tract is blocked).
 Similarly, when a woman is infected by genital TB, it may cause tuberculous endometriosis (infection of the uterus) and salpingitis (infection of the tubes).
 This infection can often be silent, and may not cause any symptoms or signs at all!!
 But it may manifest as Infertility.

-Science is a continuous evolving tool with the aim to conquer and defeat diseases but some diseases continue to be fatal in general.
+Science is a continuously evolving tool with the aim to conquer and defeat diseases but some diseases continue to be fatal in general.
 Tuberculosis is one of those.
 Various tests can aid to detect and diagnose besides the clinical picture (when it gets too advanced).

 1. Culture of bacteria by minor techniques-

-Tuberculosis is endemic in India, and it’s a disease which can affect practically any organ system, including the lungs, bones, brain and the reproductive tract.
+Tuberculosis is endemic in India, and it’s a disease that can affect practically any organ system, including the lungs, bones, brain and the reproductive tract.
 While it’s easy to “suspect” TB, it’s also extremely hard to confirm the diagnosis of tuberculosis in the lab, because it’s very difficult to grow the TB bacillus in vitro.

 While curettage is an easy procedure to perform, actually growing the bacillus in the lab, even in women with frank genital TB can be very hard, because this is a very temperamental bacillus which grows very slowly in the microbiology lab.
 So many clinicians may not opt for this.